fandoghpaas/fandogh-cli/Readme.md

 ### MySQL Service

 The MySQL Managed Service on Fandogh consist of Mysql RDBMS itself and Web UI (PHPMyAdmin) that let you to manage your DBMS.
-In order to log into the Web UI you can use the master user credentials.
+In order to log into the Web UI you can use the root user credentials.

-Username: master
+Username: root

-password: master (can be changed through config options)
+password: root (can be changed through config options)

 You can deploy a MySQL Server in your namespace by running the following command: